New Rosemary Plants for Free

-What we do next is cut that single rosemary stem into several pieces — each one can grow into it’s own plant.
+What we do next is cut that single rosemary stem into several pieces.
+Each one has the potential to grow into it’s own plant.
 Starting from the bottom, trim the original cut up to a fresh leaf node.
 A leaf node is where leaves are growing out of the stem.

 Discard that end piece you’ve just cut off.
 Then cut the first segment using a sharp knife.
-It should be a minimum of 3″ long but far better to be 4-5 inches and you again cut up to a leaf node.
-Strip the leaves from the bottom of the cutting leaving the last bunch of leaves growing at the top.
-This length that you strip of leaves should be about 1.5-2.5 inches long.
+It should be a minimum of 3″ long but far better to be 5-6 inches.
+Keep cutting until the original piece is segmented into as many cuttings as you can get.

 Step 4: Rooting Hormone Powder

-Cuttings can develop roots all on their own but if you want to stimulate that action yourself, use Rooting Hormone Powder.
-There are other materials that can be used but this is the one I use and have a high success rate with.
+Cuttings can develop roots all on their own but if you want to start that action more successfully, use Rooting Hormone Powder.
+There are other materials that can stimulate rooting but this is the one I use and am happy with.

-Note: The more professional way to slide cuttings into the pot is by making a hole with a dibber (i.e. pencil) and then putting the cutting in that way.
-I never do it that way but haven’t had any issues.
+The more professional way to slide cuttings into the pot is by making a hole with a dibber (or pencil) and then putting the cutting in that way.
+It’s a gentler way but I never do it that way but haven’t had any issues.